 Nutrition & Dietary Needs

-The Senior Administrative Coordinator for DCCE and Special Dietary Needs Liaison serves as the point of contact in student dining for those seeking accommodations or those with questions or concerns regarding nutrition and dietary needs.
+The Senior Administrative Coordinator for DCCE and Special Dietary Needs Liaison serves as the point of contact in student dining for those with questions or concerns regarding Commons and dietary needs.
 To make an appointment, students should email Kelly Perreault at firstname.lastname@example.org.
-Kelly will review needs, explain how to navigate the dining room and assist in arranging appropriate accommodations.
-In some instances it may be necessary to consult with the Office of Accessible Education.
+Kelly will review needs and explain how to navigate the dining room.
+Those requesting accommodations can learn about the process and deadlines on the Accessible Education and Student Support website.

 Responsibility of DCCE